What’s in a name? Recycler, Collector, Processor, Smelter, Refiner

 Collector: An individual or company that buys and sells scrap catalytic converters or any core commodity.
 (100s)

 A few of the smelters are mining companies.
-Most of the refiners are global material science and chemical companies that make catalyst and other technology materials.
+Most of the refiners are global material science and chemical companies that make catalysts and other technological materials.
 Pro tip: If a facility lacks pyro- and hydro-metallurgical processes, it is likely not a smelter or refiner.

 Getting the Most from Your Converters with a Process You Can Trust